neondatabase-labs/pgrag/README.md

 make install
 ```

+Finally:

 * `cargo pgrx run`

 ## Installation notes

 * The `ort` package supplies precompiled binaries for the ONNX runtime.
 On some platforms, this may give rise to `undefined symbol` errors.
-In that case, you'll need to compile an ONNX runtime (at v18) yourself.
+In that case, you'll need to compile an ONNX runtime v18 yourself.
 On Debian, that looks something like this:

 ```bash
 apt-get update && apt-get install -y build-essential python3 python3-pip